tqnnlabs/tqnn-anyengine-api/README.md

 # tqnn-anyengine-api
 Public SaaS API for TQNN AnyEngine (EEG / Finance / Tabular / Any-Data)

+TQNN is patent-pending.
+All proprietary components are protected.

 ## Licensing

 This project is **dual-licensed**: